aanjw0789/SCC/README.md

    python3 -m venv venv

 4. Activate the virtual environment:
    a.
-On MacOS and Linux: `source venv/bin/activate`
+On MacOS and Linux: ```sh source venv/bin/activate
    b.
 On Windows: `venv\Scripts\activate`
 5. Install the dependencies using the requirements.txt file: `pip install -r requirements.txt`
 6. Run the Flask application: `python3 app.py`